mortendk/saga11/README.md

 ## Core Values
 - No database setup
 - 100% Markup control
-- Small tech stack
+- Small tech stack (ish...)
-- Build for web designers
+- Build for Web designers that knows html
 - Easy to hand down to others
 - Able to deploy on netlify/github pages or move to other host
 - At the end its just html, css, js and a some images
+- Easy to build the site with no interfearence from the system

 ## Tech stack
 - markdown, json and nunjucks templates
 - 11ty to generate the html files
-- git for data storage (github)
+- git for storage (github etc)
-- sftp or Netlify or github pages for deployment
+- Deploy on what you want (ftp / netlify / github pages)
 - Netlifycms for online content editing
-- Tailwind for css (easy to hand over to dev teams)
+- Tailwind for css (easy to hand over to dev teams) - easy to remove
-- Alpine for interactivity
+- Alpine for interactivity (also easy to remove)

 ## But i want a CMS
 - Netlifycms can handle the generating of markdown and json files